-Sushant death probe: CBI team arriving in Mumbai to be exempted from quarantine
+Sushant death probe: CBI team will have to apply to BMC for quarantine exemption

-New Delhi, Aug 19: After the Supreme Court gave its nod for the CBI probe into the death of Bollywood actor Sushant Singh Rajput, the Brihanmumbai Municipal Corporation (BMC) clarified that the CBI team that will arrive in the city for the investigation will be exempted from COVID-19 quarantine protocol.
+New Delhi, Aug 19: A visiting CBI team will have to apply for exemption from home quarantine if it wants to stay in the city for more than a week for the probe of Sushant Singh Rajput death case, a top official of the Brihanmumbai Municipal Corporation (BMC) said on Wednesday.

 "If CBI team comes for 7 days they will be automatically exempted from quarantine and if they come for more than seven days period then they have to apply for exemption through our email id and we'll exempt them," said Iqbal Singh Chahal, Commissioner, Brihanmumbai Municipal Corporation (BMC).